michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Performance issues: Complex queries against SQLite are virtually impossible.
 * Limited analytics: HA’s built-in visualization and analytics capabilities are basic compared to specialized tools like Grafana.
 * Inflexible data access: Data stored in HA's default database is difficult to manipulate or import from external sources.
 In contrast, PostgreSQL/TimescaleDB allows flexible modification and integration with third-party data, such as electricity provider exports, or recovery from backups if HA's internal storage fails.
-* Refractory on entities replacement: In HA, it's difficult to maintain entity naming when making changes to the household systems, for example, installing solar panels (FVE).
+* Refractory on entities replacement: In HA, it's difficult to maintain entity naming when making changes to the household systems, such as installing solar panels (FVE).
 Such changes lead to using different measurement devices, thus differently named sensors.
 Tracking energy before and after such events results in fragmented or incomplete views, without an option to visualise them as continuous data.

 ## Benefits of Using TimescaleDB